-Just half a mile from the local pub and the banks of Bassenthwaite Lake National Nature Reserve is this charming period cottage with plenty to keep guests of all ages entertained.
+Just 0.7 miles from the local pub and the banks of Bassenthwaite Lake National Nature Reserve is this charming period cottage with plenty to keep guests of all ages entertained.

 With easy access to the A66 the whole of the northern and western Lake District is close by.
 The fells here are often quiet but Keswick, bustling hub of the northern Lake District, is only a 10-minute drive away.
 Visit Mirehouse and Dodd Wood osprey viewpoint on the other side of beautiful Bassenthwaite Lake or drive up Whinlatter Pass to the visitor centre for walks, cycling, children’s play areas, a great cafe and Go Ape treetop course for those who are brave enough.
 The Solway Coast is a short drive away; enjoy a day on the beach and an ice cream at picturesque Allonby or go birding on the Solway mosses for a change of scene.
 Carlisle and Hadrian’s Wall are also within easy reach giving you numerous options for days out.
 The only problem is you will be so comfortable in the cottage you might just want to stay in, relax and enjoy the peace!